datahub-project/datahub/wherehows-backend/jobs/README.md

 job.cmd.disabled | If defined, regardless of it value, the job will not be run job.ref.id | A unique reference ID for the job (To be removed in the future)

 For ETL specific job configurations, we can define the same key with multiple values in different lines.
-All the values which are defined in multiple lines will be converted to a comma-separated list before execution.
+These values will be combined into a single comma-sepearated string.

 Configruation Key | multiple values
 --- | ---